Vitaee/RailsECommerce/README.md

     - pagy used for pagination.
     - pg_search postgreSQL full text search library for rails.
     - devise for user auth.
+    - aws s3 bucket configured for this project.
-    - docker for creating database service, may used for dockerizing the project.
+    - docker for creating database service.
+    - Docker-compoese may used for dockerizing the project.

 * Deployment instructions
     - ... will be updated.